RyanVirtue619/othello-mvc/Readme.md

 ### Othello made by Ryan V

-This is a remake of the board game Othello, and it uses MVC (Model, View, Controller) programming to run.
+This is a remake of the board game Othello, made using MVC (Model, View, Controller) programming for my APCSA course.